CloudKidStudio/project-grunt/README.md

-# Grunt Game Builder
+# Grunt Project Builder

-Grunt Game Builder is a Node plugin which provides initial project scaffolding and common build tasks for creating HTML5 canvas games.
+Grunt Project Builder is a Node plugin which provides initial project scaffolding and common build tasks for creating HTML projects.
 The plugin requires both [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) to be installed on the local system in order to build.

 ## Requirements